 Calculation of weight of sand and aggregate per bag of Cement?

 IS456 Codebook recommends the following quantities of total aggregate per 50kg of cement to produce nominal mix concrete.

 |GRADE||TOTAL(F.A + C.A)|

 |M 20||250 kg|

 Note: General ratio of fine aggregate to coarse aggregate is 1:2.
-The ratio can be adjusted between 1:1.5 to 1:2.5 based on the grading of fine aggregate and size of coarse aggregate.
+The ratio can be adjusted between 1:1.5 to 1:2.5 based on the grading of fine aggregate and coarse aggregate size.
 Choose water from the above table.